siddhartha-komodo/slate/source/includes/_015-creating-asset-chains.md

 This creates a situation which is easily remedied, but only if the developer is proactive to maintain activity on their chain.
 We advise asset-chain developers who do not expect frequent transaction volume to ensure activity at crucial moments.
 If a transaction occurs on the blockchain from an end-user, for which notarization security is required, a simple solution can be to have a node running a script to watch for such transactions.
 When the transaction enters the mempool, the node can perform minimum-amount transactions until the end-user's transaction is notarized, and then the script can cease activity.

-The amount it costs the developer to perform these occasional minimum-amount transactions is far cheaper than what it would cost the developer to have the asset chain notarized every ten to twenty minutes on an inactive chain.
+The amount it costs the developer to perform these occasional minimum-amount transactions is far cheaper than it would cost the developer to have the asset chain notarized every ten to twenty minutes on an inactive chain.